bikramdutta/machinelearning/README.md

-# machinelearning
+# GIST
-One stop destination for all codes, documents and papers.
-This repository is dedicated for the implementations based on Machine Learning.
+One stop destination for all important reference codes, documents and papers.
+This repository is dedicated for the basic implementations and projects of Machine Learning and Deep learning.

+## Types of documents
+* Reference implementations
+* Important papers
+* Tutorials